ColinKennedy/vim-python-function-expander/README.md

 ## Requirements
-For vim-python-function-expander to work, several vim plugins and Python packages must be installed:
+For vim-python-function-expander to work, several Vim plugins and Python packages must be installed:

 - Vim must be compiled with Python support.